 Yep, it’s our job to guide them through.
 And they learn by demonstration and imitation, ie. If you behave like a neurotic psychopath in the face of a difficult situation (say, for example, when you’re toddler is having a public meltdown) – well, you can rest assured that you’re serving only to reinforce that behaviour as acceptable.

 So since we’re the adult, we need to be, well…the adult.

 I’ve not nailed it yet.
 But I’m trying very hard to be mindful each time my daughter goes a little bit crazy, that much like the overwhelming urge I had to launch myself at irritating colleagues when I worked in an office, she too gets really mad sometimes.

 The difference being, my toddler has not quite learned how to manage those feelings.
 (In a way, I think our kids have the better approach – I’m pretty sure residual anger bubbling below the surface is not one of the principles of Mindfulness, and ain’t gonna help me be zen…)

 I read something quite profound recently, which really resonated:

 Mum sets the tone in her home.

-This has pretty much become the bible by which I *try* to live my life and is a big part of the concept behind My Positivity Project, which was hugely beneficial to my positive outlook.
-So, impossible though it often feels in the moment, I shall continue to practice my mindfulness techniques in all areas of my life.
+This has pretty much become the motto by which I try to live my life – I want our home to be full of positivity and fun, and it’s on me to make that a reality.
+Impossible though it often feels in the moment, I shall continue to practice my mindfulness techniques with determination.